litebird/litebird_sim/docs/source/scanning.rst

-2. When the simulation code needs to determine where a detector is pointing to (the detector ``det`` in our example), the quaternions are used to retrieve (1) the coordinates on the Sky sphere, and (2) the polarization angle.
+2. When the simulation code needs to determine where a detector is pointing to (the detector ``det`` in our example), the quaternions are used to retrieve (1) the coordinates on the Sky sphere, and (2) the orientation angle (ψ).
 Both quantities are computed in the Ecliptic reference frame using the sampling rate of the detector, which in our example is 10 Hz (i.e., ten samples per second).
 In the example above, this is done by the function